exercism/julia/exercises/concept/annalyns-infiltration/.docs/instructions.md

 ## 1. Check if the 'Fast Attack' option should be shown

-If the knight is sleeping then Annalyn will be able to make a quick attack into the camp before he can wake up properly and get his armour on.
+If the knight is sleeping, then Annalyn will be able to make a quick attack into the camp before he can wake up properly and get his armour on.

 Implement a function named `can_do_fast_attack` that takes a boolean value which indicates if the knight is awake.
 This function returns `true` if the 'Fast Attack' action is available based on the state of the character.
 Otherwise, returns `false`: